jkalbhenn/scrypt/readme.md

 # Rationale
 ## Field order
+* The parts of the output string are key-salt-logN-r-p
-* When creating the string, it might seem more intuitive to start with the parameters, salt and password.
+* When creating the string, it might seem more intuitive to start with the parameters salt and password.
 But when reading the string, the reverse order seems more useful.
-One may think of it like this: the user wants to create a key derivation and the first and most prominent (because it is right at the beginning of the string) thing they get is the key derivation, then the parameters used to create it at the end of the string
+One may think of it like this: the user wants to create a key derivation and the first and most prominent thing they get is the key derivation (it is right at the beginning of the string), then the parameters used to create it at the end of the string
 * Key and salt have a more predictable length than the other parts, which are more dependent on the environment
 * A program using the library may only be interested in the key, while keeping track of the parameters somewhere else.
 It should then be easier to extract the key from the beginning